-TV Babies
+TV Babies (Bink, Jenny & Charlotte)

 "Our concepts are not constrained by set themes yet we often consider the challenges faced by digital bombardment, privatised public space, and our image as currency.
 We work both collaboratively as TV Babies and individually."

-Exhibition Works
+Exhibited Works

 Bink Bulthaweenan

 I am a girl who once wanted to be a boy, and now I am embracing what I once was ashamed of.
-This self-mockumentary film presents snippet of stories that makes me a girl, a girl with insecurity, traumatic experience, with a family problem, a girl that grows, a girl had hopes and dreams, a girl that changes mind - A Real Girl.
+This self-mockumentary film presents snippets of stories that makes me a girl, a girl with insecurity, traumatic experience, with a family problem, a girl that grows, a girl had hopes and dreams, a girl that changes mind - A Real Girl.
 8.25mins

 Prawn in Cheek is a shifting and changing moving image between Thailand and England.
 Contrasting the differences with narratives of my stories-telling that reflects on my upbringing between the two places and culture.
 17.30mins